This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Abisko, Sweden

-The most northerly train stop in Sweden, the Abisko National Park in Lapland is for serious winter lovers and those taking Europe winter breaks at the nearby famous Icehotel in Kiruna.
+The most northerly train stop in Sweden, the small town of Abisko in the Abisko National Park in Lapland, is for serious winter travel lovers and those taking European winter breaks at the nearby famous Icehotel in Kiruna.

 Whilst you’re waiting for the show to start, try your hand at husky mushing or cross-country skiing – just make sure you include thermals on your packing list!